 In J 11/88 (OJ 1989, 433) the board held that any time limit under the EPC 1973 which expired within the period of interruption or dislocation was extended by operation of law.
 Accordingly, if the President of the EPO did not issue a statement as to the duration of that period, because he did not have the relevant information at the right time, this could not affect the rights of a person adversely affected by the interruption or dislocation.
 Whether or not an interruption qualified as a "general interruption" was a question of fact, which had to be decided in the light of any credible information available; in case of doubt, the EPO should make official enquiries of its own motion in application of Art.
 114(1) EPC 1973.

-In J 1/93 the Legal Board of Appeal again stated that for an interruption in the delivery of mail under R. 85(2) EPC 1973 to be considered general in character the public in general residing in an area of some magnitude, even if of limited geographical extent, had to be affected.
+In J 1/93 the Legal Board again stated that for an interruption in the delivery of mail under R. 85(2) EPC 1973 to be considered general in character the public in general residing in an area of some magnitude, even if of limited geographical extent, had to be affected.
 The loss of a single mailbag might affect a number of individual addressees but not the public in general.

 In J 14/03 the board confirmed that evidence of a disruption within the meaning of R. 85(2) EPC 1973 provided by the appellant can lead to a retrospective extension of time in a particular case, as occurred in J 11/88, if this evidence, had it been known at the time, would have been such as to warrant a Presidential statement under R. 85(2) EPC 1973.
-However, in contrast to the probative value of the evidence in J 11/88, in the case at issue the evidence was inconclusive.
+However, in contrast to the probative value of the evidence in J 11/88, in the case in hand the evidence was inconclusive.